bparanj/crystal/programming/iac/docs/boto/launch-ec2.md

 When using Packer by HashiCorp to create an Amazon Machine Image (AMI) on AWS EC2, the following tasks are performed:

-1. Configuration: You define a Packer configuration file (usually in JSON format) that specifies the desired image configuration, including the base AMI, provisioning steps, and post-processing actions.
+1. Configuration: You define a Packer configuration file (usually in JSON format) that specifies the desired image configuration,  the base AMI, provisioning steps, and post-processing actions.

 2. Launching an EC2 instance: Packer launches a new EC2 instance based on the specified base AMI.
 This instance serves as a temporary build environment.